General Practice Privacy Notice

 - Planning future services in the locality.

 If you are content with this then you do not need to do anything.
 If you are not sure or wish to opt out, please see section on Opting-Out of Research and Planning below.

 The NHS faces continued severe pressure during the pandemic.
 This makes it even more important to share health and care data across relevant organisations.

 All patients registered with a GP have a Summary Care Record (SCR) unless they have chosen not to have one.
-This record gives professionals in the healthcare system away from your practice access to your information when you need it.
-If you have previously expressed a preference to only have core information shared in the Summary Care Record or to opt out of the SCR completely.
-These preferences will be respected.
-For all other patients the SCR will be used to share additional information as required.
+This record gives professionals in the healthcare system away from your practice access to your key information when you need it.
+If you have previously expressed a preference to only have core information shared in the Summary Care Record or to opt out of the SCR completely, these preferences will be respected during the period of the COPI notice.
+For all other patients, the SCR will be used to share additional information as required.
 New opt-out requests and changes to your opt-out preferences will be suspended and not processed for the duration of the pandemic.

 Automated processing of data will be used to identify vulnerable patients and patients needing to be shielded.

 NHS England and NHS Improvement and NHSX have developed a single, secure data-store to gather data from across the health and care system to manage and inform the Covid 19 response.

 Any data-flows used to share data specifically to manage Covid 19 during the pandemic will cease once the COPI notice is withdrawn, unless a full Data Protection Impact Assessment is completed.

 Because of the importance of sharing data for us all (defined as “public interest” under the 2018 Data Protection Act) any patient opt-out including the National Data Opt-out will not apply during the COPI notice period.
 It may also take the practice longer to respond to Data Subject Access Requests (DSARs) than the stipulated one calendar month - the Information Commissioner’s Office has recognised the pressure the pandemic has placed upon GP surgeries.

 Who do we share information with